lulibrary/research_metadata/README.md

 ### Transformation

-Create a metadata transformer for a Pure dataset.
+Configure a transformer for a Pure dataset.

 ```ruby
 transformer = ResearchMetadata::Transformer::Dataset.new config